JieSun1990/JERFOUCRU/README.md

 - Cases_SHP: Vector maps (Shapfile) in which values at each country is the total cases of all age groups

 ### Work Flow
 1. Find the population of each country (extract from the map).
-Do this by creating Country Index for each pixel on the map indicating which countries that a pixel belongs to → Run **Assign_Endemic_Regions** (This will take a while to finish.
+Do this by creating Country Index for each pixel on the map indicating which countries that a pixel belongs to → Run **Assign_Endemic_Regions** (This will take a while to finish, so I have run it for you.
+Dont need to run it again.
 Dont run this file unless you want or there is something change about the endemic map)
 2. Adjust the population data to match with UN data and Quan subnation data (PAK, RUS, AUS).
 Adjust on country level first, then find the ratio and adjust on pixel level → Run **Adjust_Pop_To_Match_UN**
 3. Extract age-distribution population based from VIMC (Quan data) → Run **Extract_Age_Distribution_Population**
 4. Generate cases at each pixel (Now we have FOI and age-distribution population at each pixel)→ Run **Generate** script